-- A. Every candidate for nursing home administrators license shall be required to pass an examination to be administered by the Board and which was prepared by the National Association of Boards of Examiners for Nursing Home Administrators. - B. Passing Point for the NAB test will be 113 derived from the Angoff equated scale score factored by the professional testing service and the National Association of Board of Examiners. - C. In addition to the foregoing examination, the Board may adopt and approve an examination to be administered by the Board, and upon such approval, said examination shall be considered a part of the examination which all applicants for licensure as nursing home administrators must pass.
+- A. Every candidate for a nursing home administrators license shall be required to pass an examination to be administered by the Board and which was prepared by the National Association of Boards of Examiners for Nursing Home Administrators. - The NAB test is divided into two sections (Core of Knowledge and the NHA Line of Service).
+Every candidate must successfully pass each section. - B. Passing Score for the NAB Examination will be set by the National Association of Long-Term Care Administrators Boards. - C. In addition to the foregoing examination, the Board may adopt and approve an examination to be administered by the Board, and upon such approval, said examination shall be considered a part of the examination which all applicants for licensure as nursing home administrators must pass.
 This examination shall be known as the State Examination.